andreadellacorte/docs/index.md

 >
 > For more details, see [Referrals]({% link pages/referrals.md %}).

-## Who is Tech Interview Coaching?
+## Who is Tech Interview Coach?

 Tech Interview Coaching is a small consortium of coaches passionate to make a difference.

+## What is the mission of Tech Interview Coach?

+Our mission is making job hunting quick, rewarding and enjoyable!

 ## Where can I find the privacy policy?